Liang Dong

 liang_dong@baylor.edu

-Dr. Liang (Leon) Dong, an Associate Professor in the Department of Electrical and Computer Engineering at Baylor University, conducts research in digital signal processing, wireless communications and networking, cyber-physical systems and security, and artificial intelligence (AI)/ machine learning (ML) applications in signal processing and communications.
-His work has been supported by the National Science Foundation (NSF), the Department of Defense (DoD)'s TARDEC, the National Aeronautics and Space Administration (NASA), and industry partners such as L3Harris, Intel, ExxonMobil, and Denso.
+Dr. Liang (Leon) Dong is an Associate Professor in the Department of Electrical and Computer Engineering at Baylor University.
+His research focuses on signal processing and communications, wireless communications and networking, cyber-physical systems and security, and artificial intelligence and machine learning with biomedical applications.
+His research has received funding from the National Science Foundation (NSF), National Cancer Institute (NCI) of the National Institutes of Health (NIH), multiple branches of the Department of Defense (DoD) including the Army, DEVCOM Army Research Laboratory (ARL), and TARDEC, the National Aeronautics and Space Administration (NASA), as well as industry leaders such as L3Harris, Intel, ExxonMobil, and Denso.
 Dr. Dong is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE) and a Member of the American Physical Society (APS).

 Education